Daddy Lessons: Cover versions

-"Daddy Lessons" was added in the setlist of the American country band Dixie Chicks during their DCX MMXVI World Tour.
+"Daddy Lessons" was added to the Chicks' during their DCX MMXVI World Tour.
 On April 30, 2016, the song was covered for the first time at Manchester Arena in Manchester, England and remained in their setlist throughout the remainder of the European leg of the tour in addition to the North American leg of the tour.
 Billboard describes the performance as "faithful" to the original song.

 In 2019, the song was covered in the episode "Chapter Fifty-Six: The Dark Secret of Harvest House" from the third season of the television series Riverdale, performed by Camila Mendes.

+In 2024 the song was covered by Reneé Rapp during her concert at the Olympia Bruno Coquatrix in Paris.

 Live performances

-"Daddy Lessons" is part of the set list of Beyonce's The Formation World Tour with the first performance taking place in Miami at the Marlins Park on April 27, 2016.
-Beyoncé and Dixie Chicks also performed the song with excerpts from the band's "Long Time Gone" at the 2016 Country Music Association Awards on November 2, 2016.
-A studio version was released after the performance.
+"Daddy Lessons" was part of the setlist of Beyonce's The Formation World Tour with the first performance taking place in Miami at the Marlins Park on April 27, 2016.
+Beyoncé and the Chicks also performed the song with excerpts from the band's "Long Time Gone" at the 50th Annual Country Music Association Awards on November 2, 2016.
+A studio version was released after the performance.'

+"Daddy Lessons" was brought back for the Cowboy Carter Tour in 2025, immediately following "Jolene."